hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

     public abstract R extract(T target);

 }
 ```

-### Defining a Custom Attribute in Java Config
+### Configuring a Custom Attribute in Programmatically

-The following snippet demonstrates how to define a custom attribute using a `ValueExtractor`
+The following snippet demonstrates how to define a custom attribute using a `ValueExtractor`.

 ```java
 MapAttributeConfig attributeConfig = new MapAttributeConfig();